North Queensferry: History

 The Forth Bridge was opened on 4 March 1890, by the then Duke of Rothesay (later to become King Edward VII).
 North Queensferry railway station opened the same year.

+In 1912, a seaplane base was opened in North Queensferry at Port Laing.
+This was closed in 1914 or 1917.

 The ferry crossing continued, and with the coming of the motor vehicle in the 20th century, its importance was restored.
 By 1960, the Queen's Ferry was handling over two million passengers a year and over 600,000 motor vehicles.
-This number increased till another bridge was required.
+This number increased until another bridge was required.
 The last commercial ferry of the Queen's Ferry was the ship Robert the Bruce' and it left Hawes Pier, South Queensferry on the evening of 3 September 1964, and docked at North Queensferry shortly after.
 The very next day, Elizabeth II opened the new Forth Road Bridge, and 800 years' continual use of the Queen's Ferry were brought to a close.

 Governance

 North Queensferry forms part of the Cowdenbeath and Kirkcaldy Westminster constituency, currently held by Melanie Ward MP for the Scottish Labour Party.
 For the Scottish Parliament North Queensferry forms part of the Cowdenbeath constituency which falls within the Mid Scotland and Fife electoral region.
 As of 2022, the constituency is represented by Annabelle Ewing of the Scottish National Party.

 North Queensferry has an active Community Council.